UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Abstract

 \section{Abstract}

 Forecasting urban phenomena such as housing prices and public health indicators requires the effective integration of various geospatial data.
-Current methods primarily utilize task-specific models, while recent foundation models for spatial representations often support only limited modalities and lack multimodal fusion capabilities.
-To overcome these challenges, we present UrbanFusion, a Geo-Foundation Model (GeoFM) that features Stochastic Multimodal Fusion (SMF).
+Current methods primarily utilize task-specific models, while recent generic models for spatial representations often support only limited modalities and lack multimodal fusion capabilities.
+To overcome these challenges, we present UrbanFusion, a spatial representation model that features Stochastic Multimodal Fusion (SMF).
 The framework employs modality-specific encoders to process different types of inputs, including street view imagery, remote sensing data, cartographic maps, and points of interest (POIs) data.
 These multimodal inputs are integrated via a Transformer-based fusion module that learns unified representations.
 An extensive evaluation across 41 tasks in 56 cities worldwide demonstrates UrbanFusion’s strong generalization and predictive performance compared to state-of-the-art GeoAI models.
-Specifically, it 1) outperforms prior foundation models on location-encoding, 2) allows multimodal input during inference, and 3) generalizes well to regions unseen during training.
+Specifically, it 1) outperforms prior models on location-encoding, 2) allows multimodal input during inference, and 3) generalizes well to regions unseen during training.
 UrbanFusion can flexibly utilize any subset of available modalities for a given location during both pretraining and inference, enabling broad applicability across diverse data availability scenarios.
-All source code is available at \url{https://github.com/DominikM198/UrbanFusion}.